 A complaint brought up a few times was that the mixing blade doesn’t fit well against the bottom and sides of the canister.
 This can cause a layer of rock hard frozen ice cream on the canister walls that in turn acts like an insulator, preventing the bulk of the ice cream mixture to freeze.

-One person said that if you turn the unit off in the middle of churning it doesn’t turn back on.
+It was mentioned that if you turn the unit off in the middle of churning, it doesn’t turn back on 🙁

-Unfortunately these reviews are very typical of all freezer canister ice cream makers.
-For some people they consistently work, for most others they sometimes produce “cold soup”.
-This particular unit seems to have a problem with how snugly the paddle fits in the canister, which can exacerbate the freezing problems for some people.
-Though in this price range (under $100) it’s typical for a quarter of customers to have some kind of problem with their units.
-The good news is that they look great and are very inexpensive.
-If you are willing to work with its idiosyncrasies, and buying one gets you into making ice cream you wouldn’t otherwise then go for it!
+The feedback in these reviews is typical of freezer canister ice cream makers.
+For some people they seem to consistently work well, for others, they sometimes produce “cold soup”.
+One might conclude from this that there IS a process that MUST be adhered to in order to achieve a successful batch of ice cream.
+This Deni Ice Cream Maker unit seems to have a issue with how snugly the paddle fits in the canister, which can exacerbate the freezing problems for some people.
+In this ‘budget end’ price range (under $100) where the process is less automated than in more costly units, it’s typical for a percentage of customers to have some kind of problem with their units – possibly due in some part to operator error.
+The good news is that they look great, are very inexpensive and the majority of users do achieve a good result :).
+If you are willing to work with its idiosyncrasies and follow the process closely, buying a Deni Ice Cream Maker gets you into the making ice cream business that you might not otherwise do, then go for it!

 Here is a link to an Amazon page where you can purchase the Deni and/or read the customer reviews directly.